Cam Ye o'er frae France

-Cam Ye o'er frae France? is a Scots folk song from the time of the Jacobite rebellions of the 18th century.
+Cam Ye o'er frae France?
+(Roud 5814) is a Scots folk song from the time of the Jacobite rebellions of the 18th century.
 It satirises the marital problems of the Hanoverian George I.

 Background

 After the death of Queen Anne the British crown passed on to George, the Elector of Hanover.
 In his entourage George I brought with him a number of German courtiers, including his mistress Melusine von der Schulenburg, whom he later created the Duchess of Kendal (known as the Goose) and his half-sister Sophia von Kielmansegg (commonly referred to as the Sow).
 George I's wife Sophia Dorothea of Celle remained in Hanover, imprisoned at Ahlden House after her affair with Philip Christoph von Königsmarck – the blade in the song.
 Another historic personality in the song is John Erskine, Earl of Mar (Bobbing John) who recruited in the Scottish Highlands for the Jacobite cause.
 The nickname Geordie Whelps is a reference to the House of Welf, the original line of the House of Hanover.